kubeshop/kusk-gateway/docs/customresources/api.md

   name: api-sample
 spec:
   # Envoy Fleet (its name and namespace) to deploy the configuration to, here - deployed EnvoyFleet with the name "default" in the namespace "default".
-  # Optional, if not specified - single (default) fleet autodetection will be performed in the cluster.
+  # Optional, if not specified - single (default) fleet auto-detection will be performed in the cluster.
   fleet:
     name: default
     namespace: default